dwmkerr/boxes/README.md

 ### Beta

-- [ ] 'wait' flag for start/stop to wait until operation complete, default to 1hr
+- [ ] 'wait' flag for start/stop to wait until operation complete - default to 1hr and document the timeout info

 ### Later